 - The reasons behind your tasks – do they take you to where you need to go?

-You can find out how to write a really effective to-do list and prioritise your time, in the in-depth article on productivity when working from home in issue two of The Homeworker magazine.
+You can find out how to write a really effective to-do list and prioritise your time, in the in-depth article on productivity when working from home in issue two of The Homeworker magazine and in the print edition available here.

 Good Sleep Hygiene